-JAYJ Foundation for Women and Children was founded in 2014 by Valentine Joseph in memory of her three brothers, Jean, Anderson and Yoldy Joseph, who all died from Sickle Cell Anemia Disease and her maternal grandmother, Francilia Esperance, who died from cancer.
+JAYJ Foundation was founded in 2014 by Valentine Joseph in memory of her three brothers, Jean, Anderson and Yoldy Joseph (Pictured), who all died from Sickle Cell Anemia Disease and her maternal grandmother, Francilia Esperance, who died from cancer.

-JAYJ Foundation's mission is to promote, aid, and advocate for better and greater access to health care and healthy living services, education, and the overall well-being of women and children in the United States and in Haiti.
+JAYJ Foundation is a 501(C)(3) tax-exempt organization whose mission is to promote, aid, and advocate for better and greater access to health care and healthy living services, education, and the overall well-being of women and children in the United States and in Haiti.

 On December 29, 2018, JAYJ Foundation provided over 400+ meals, and school supplies as well as toys to school children.
 We also distributed over 250 care kits to women and served an additional 200 residents in St. Louis du Sud, Haiti.

-We are already planning for our next Mission Trip this coming December which will be the biggest ever.
+We are already planning for first ever medical mission this coming December which will be the biggest ever.
 STAY TUNED.

 Click on the link below to view our 2018 Mission Video!

 In December 24, 2017, JAYJ Foundation provided over 300+ meals, backpacks and school supplies as well as toys to the area children.
 We also distributed over 200 kits and served an additional 125 residents of St. Louis du Sud, Haiti.